2020PB/police-brutality/Michigan.md

 ### Police shove and scream at men walking down the street | May 30th

-Police screamed at a couple of men to move and violently shoved him to the ground when they were not satisfied with his speed.
+Police screamed at men walking away from them to move and violently shoved one to the ground when they were not satisfied with his speed.

 **Links**